Durreen Shahnaz, Founder and Chairwoman

 Robert holds a BA from Princeton University, magna cum laude, and a JD from the University of Pennsylvania School of Law, summa cum laude.

-En is a Director at IIX and leads its Investor Team.
+Jane is Director of Advocacy at IIX and Shujog.

 Matthew Kasdin, General Counsel

-Ria is part of the Social Enterprise/Corporate Finance Team at IIX.
+Ria is part of the Corporate Finance Team at IIX.

 Prior to IIX, Ria was with R.F.
 Chandler, a global private investment company based in Singapore.
 At R. F. Chandler, Ria worked as an Analyst in the Capital Markets division and was rotated to the philanthropic arm of the organization to apply business acumen in the field of social development.
 In that position, Ria managed a large portfolio of grants and was extensively involved in doing impact assessments and sourcing for new grant opportunities.
 Ria has also done internships with Marine Money Asia (Ship Finance Publication) and Text100 (Technology Public Relations Company).